Patchstack vs Tempesta FW

 Overall Rating 4.2/5 4.0/5

-Pricing Model Per site/month (billed annually) Free (open source) + professional services
+Pricing Model Subscription (per site, no free tier) Free (open source) + professional services

 Open Source No Yes